 Understanding how a thermal printer works is important when learning how to properly maintain the device.
 We answer some common questions and explain how to clean your thermal printer in this article.
 Thermal printers, made by brands such as Toshiba, TSC, DMYO, and Zebra, are used to print barcode tags and labels.

-Types of Thermal Printer
+Types of thermal printers

 In direct thermal printing, the image is produced when heat is selectively applied to thermal paper as it passes over the thermal print head.
 Thermal paper is coated with a special coating which turns black when heated.

 Thermal transfer printing uses a heat-sensitive ribbon rather than thermal paper to produce images.
 This digital printing method melts a coating of ribbon to the material being printed.
-The melted ribbon coating acts like a glue so the image adheres securely to whatever material has been printed.
+The melted ribbon coating acts like a glue, so the image adheres securely to whatever material has been printed.
 This makes the printing more heat sensitive and durable and thus a popular for printing labels and barcodes.

 Can Thermal Printers Print in Color?